 Excluding the larger IPOs alters the picture if for no other reason than QR National is now excluded as it is a midcap IPO.
 The median small cap IPOs perform in line with the XSO index over 3 months but then performance deteriorates.
+We have prepared this report for the last 5-6 years and the results have been remarkably stable.
 The worst period of underperformance is between 3 months and 2 years.
-Between 2 years and 3 years underperformance vs the benchmark also steadies but does not improve.
+In the past between years 2 and 3 underperformance has stabilised.
+However, this update reveals that between 2 years and 3 years underperformance vs the benchmark does not really slow down to any degree.
 Once again the weighted average underperformance is not as significant as the median indicating that the larger raisings underperform less than the smaller raisings.
 However excluding QR National, the weighted average is now comfortably negative over 2 and 3 years.